tscomm99/purple-team-workshop-2025-01/emulation.md

 ```
 ATT&CK Techniques: `T1005`

+> [!IMPORTANT]
+> When saving the file in Notepad select "Save as" and "Save as type: All files" so no .txt is appended to the filename.

 Then we'll need to create a config file for `rclone` and put it in `C:\Temp\r.conf`:

 **Step 14**